raven-dev-ops/accessible_education_software/README.md

 - Log in securely
 - Upload handwritten or typed course materials
 - Attach up to 2000 words of explanatory notes
-- Choose auto‑release schedules or manual release
+- Choose auto-release schedules or manual release
 - Review and respond to student submissions (planned)

 ### Site Admins